Kids zone

 Unacceptable mornings

-The stories you read in parenting books about how you should eat meals with your kids and the advice on how to give your kids independence in dressing are sweet but unrealistic.
-Mornings with children are always unacceptable.
-And days when you slowly walk to school happened, but mostly we are running. https://littlepuzzlesandme.com/ordinary-mornings-by-boss-baby/
+The stories you read in parenting books about how to eat meals with children and how to give them independence in dressing are sweet, but unrealistic.
+Mornings with children are unpredictable and always different.
+There have also been days when we walk slowly to school, but usually we run. https://littlepuzzlesandme.com/ordinary-mornings-by-boss-baby/

-I concluded that the principles in Paretning’s book were written by authors who never had children or who had children but were raised by grandmothers, nannies, or aunts.
-The rules of parenting are completely different when both parents work and possibly grandparents’ help is available on weekends or when the child is sick.
+I’ve concluded that the rules in parenting books were written by authors who either never had children or did, but their children were cared for by grandparents, nannies, or aunts.
+The rules of parenting are completely different when both parents work and grandparents are asked to occasionally babysit their grandchildren on weekends or when a child is sick.

-I am happy when my children are independent because they are.
-But children don’t know the concept of time, hour, and minute.
-And any attempts to speed up the morning rituals end in morning drama. https://littlepuzzlesandme.com/the-specialist-in-childrens-morning-dramas-wanted-immediately/
+I’m happy when my children are independent, because mine are.
+But children don’t understand the concept of time, the hour, or the minute.
+And any attempts to speed up morning rituals end in morning drama.

 Does this seem more familiar to you, my parents?